Magamanny/FreeRtos_reference/freeRtos.md

     // Request context switch from ISR, the taskYIELD() dont have the ISR safe funtionc
     // so use this is ISR, will do the same thing portYIELD_FROM_ISR (pdTRUE);
+    // like task yield, taskYIELD() is maped on this, used taskYIELD() in app portYIELD();
 }
 ```

+portTASK_FUNCTION and portTASK_FUNCTION_PROTO macros.
+These macro are provided to allow compiler specific syntax to be added to the function definition and prototype respectively.
+Their use is not required unless specifically stated in documentation for the port being used (currently only the PIC18 fedC port).

 ## Task Creation